holochain/holochain-proto/README.md

 You can also look through auto-generated [reference API on GoDocs](https://godoc.org/github.com/holochain/holochain-proto)

 ## Holochain Core Development
 We accept Pull Requests and welcome your participation.
+Please make sure to include the issue number your branch names and use descriptive commit messages.

 [![In Progress](https://img.shields.io/waffle/label/holochain/holochain-proto/in%20progress.svg)](http://waffle.io/holochain/holochain-proto)